franjaviersans/WebGL3DPainter/README.md

 * [dat.GUI](https://github.com/dataarts/dat.gui), for easy GUI creation.

-## External libraries
+## Screenshots

-The following is an screenshot of the program usage in 3D:
+The following is a screenshot of the program usage in 3D:

 <p align="center">
   <img src ="./ScreenShot/render1.jpg" />